Car Seat Safety

 Through our child abuse prevention work, we help ensure a safe environment for children and educate professionals and the public.

-Penn State Children’s Hospital is leading the way in the prevention of child abuse through our education, research, and treatment programs.
+Penn State Health Children’s Hospital is leading the way in the prevention of child abuse through our education, research, and treatment programs.

 Center for the Protection of Children

 The Children’s Hospital is home to the Center for the Protection of Children, a facility committed to providing outstanding, compassionate care to the most vulnerable members of our society.
 The center’s medical director is Dr. Lori D. Frasier, an internationally recognized expert on child abuse.

 Bringing together a team of pediatricians, researchers, educators, lawyers, psychologists, social workers, and bioethicists, the center is leading the way on child abuse research, education, and advocacy.

 Its Look Out for Child Abuse website, launched in 2010, includes Pennsylvania's only web-based tool for reporting suspected abuse.

 The TLC (Transforming the Lives of Children) Clinic is a both a medical clinic for children in out-of-home placement and a mental health clinic for children who’ve suffered the effects of trauma and abuse.